jgnacio/holbertonschool-simple_shell/README.md

 - man_1_simple_shell: manual page for the `hsh`.
 Usage: `man ./man_1_simple_shell`
 - AUTHORS: contains information on all contributors to the project.
 - Makefile: contains a makefile, for easy compilation and for running on interactive mode with memcheck.
+- Backup: directory with functions for future additions and backup of previous iteration.
+Includes a draft of our own getline, strtok, and implementations of linked list.
+Some of the functions and structs are included in main (although not used).